 BY INTERNET BY TELEPHONE If you have Internet access, you may vote your shares by following the "Vote by Internet" instructions included in the Notice or on the enclosed proxy card.
-If you vote via the Internet, do not return your proxy card.
-You may vote your shares by following the "Vote by Telephone" instructions on the enclosed proxy card.
-If you vote by telephone, do not return your proxy card.

-BY MAIL ELECTRONICALLY DURING VIRTUAL ANNUAL MEETING If you received a printed copy of the proxy materials, you may vote by completing and signing the proxy card enclosed with this Proxy Statement and promptly mailing it in the enclosed postage-prepaid envelope.
+If you vote via the Internet, do not return your proxy card. instructions on the enclosed proxy card.
+If you vote by BY MAIL ELECTRONICALLY DURING VIRTUAL ANNUAL MEETING If you received a printed copy of the proxy materials, you may vote by completing and signing the proxy card enclosed with this Proxy Statement and promptly mailing it in the enclosed postage-prepaid envelope.
 The shares you own will be voted according to your instructions on the proxy card you mail.
 If you sign and return your proxy card but do not indicate your voting instructions on one or more of the matters listed, the shares you own will be voted by the named proxies in favor of each of the proposals in accordance with the recommendations of our Board.
 If you are a registered shareholder with a control number or a beneficial shareholder that has submitted a legal proxy and has received a control number from Computershare, you will also be able to vote your shares electronically during the Annual Meeting by clicking on the "Vote" link on the Meeting site.